-The official name of this gene is “bone morphogenetic protein receptor, type II (serine/threonine kinase).”
+The official name of this gene is “bone morphogenetic protein receptor type II.”

 BMPR2 is the gene's official symbol.
 The BMPR2 gene is also known by other names, listed below.

-Bone morphogenetic protein receptor, type II spans the cell membrane, so that one end of the protein is on the outer surface of the cell and the other end remains inside the cell.
-This arrangement allows the protein to receive and transmit signals that help the cell respond to its environment by growing and dividing (cell proliferation) or by undergoing controlled cell death (apoptosis).
-This balance of cell proliferation and cell death regulates the number of cells in tissues.
+Bone morphogenetic protein receptor type II spans the cell membrane, so that one end of the protein is on the outer surface of the cell and the other end remains inside the cell.
+This positioning allows the protein to receive and transmit signals that help the cell respond to its environment by growing and dividing (cell proliferation) or by undergoing controlled cell death (apoptosis).
+This balance of cell proliferation and apoptosis regulates the number of cells in tissues.

-Researchers have identified more than 140 BMPR2 gene mutations that cause pulmonary arterial hypertension.
-About half of these mutations disrupt the assembly of bone morphogenetic protein receptor, type II, reducing the amount of this protein in cells.
-Other mutations prevent bone morphogenetic protein receptor, type II from reaching the cell surface, or alter its structure so it cannot receive or transmit signals.
+Researchers have identified more than 350 BMPR2 gene mutations that can cause pulmonary arterial hypertension, a condition characterized by abnormally high blood pressure (hypertension) in the blood vessel that carries blood from the heart to the lungs (the pulmonary artery).
+About half of the mutations involved in this condition disrupt the assembly of bone morphogenetic protein receptor type II, reducing the amount of this protein in cells.
+Other mutations prevent bone morphogenetic protein receptor type II from reaching the cell surface or alter its structure so it cannot receive or transmit signals.

 It remains unclear how BMPR2 gene mutations cause pulmonary arterial hypertension.
 Researchers suggest that a mutation in this gene promotes cell proliferation or prevents cell death, resulting in an overgrowth of cells in the smallest arteries throughout the lungs.
 As a result, these arteries narrow in diameter, which increases the resistance to blood flow through the lungs.
-To overcome the increased resistance, pressure increases in the pulmonary artery and in the heart chamber that pumps blood into the pulmonary artery (the right ventricle).
-Signs and symptoms of pulmonary arterial hypertension occur when increased pressure cannot fully overcome the elevated resistance and blood flow to the body is insufficient.
+To overcome the increased resistance, blood pressure increases in the pulmonary artery and in the right ventricle of the heart, which is the chamber that pumps blood into the pulmonary artery.
+Signs and symptoms of pulmonary arterial hypertension occur when increased blood pressure cannot fully overcome the elevated resistance, and blood flow to the body is insufficient.